Carlos Correa: 2017: World Series championship and first All-Star selection

 For May 2017, Correa was named the AL Player of the Month.
 He delivered a career-best five consecutive multiple-hit games from May 25–29, and totaled 14 such games on the month.
 In 26 games, he batted .386, eight doubles, seven home runs, 26 RBI and a 1.130 OPS.
 His batting average and RBI total led the AL, on-base percentage ranked third, hits and OPS fifth, and slugging tied for sixth.
 He was selected to play in his first MLB All-Star Game, held at Marlins Park in Miami.
 On July 18, it was revealed that he had suffered a torn ligament in his left thumb.
 He was ruled out for six to eight weeks.

 For the 2017 regular season, Correa batted .315/.391/.550 in 422 at bats with 24 home runs and 84 RBIs.
 At shortstop, he had a .978 fielding percentage.
+Correa was recognized by the Houston chapter of the Baseball Writers Association of America (BBWAA) as the recipient of the Darryl Kile Good Guy Award.

 On October 6, 2017, Correa hit his first home run of the 2017 postseason against the Boston Red Sox in Game 2 of the American League Division Series.
 Two days later, he would hit his second home run of the postseason.
 On October 14, he hit his third home run of the post season including a walk-off double leading the Astros to their second win of the ALCS series against the Yankees.
 Correa and the Astros offense slumped as they lost all three middle games at Yankee Stadium.
 The Astros won Game 7 by a score of 4–0, advancing to their second World Series in franchise history, to face the National League pennant-winning Los Angeles Dodgers.
 In Game 2, Correa, along with two Astros teammates–Jose Altuve and George Springer—and two Dodgers players–Charlie Culberson and Yasiel Puig—all homered in extra innings as the Astros prevailed, 7–6.
 The five home runs accounted for the most hit in extra innings of any single game in major league history.